Yale-NeRD/mind/artifacts/readme.md

 - To run simulations, one may need up to 120 threads running in parallel.
 - Default cluster environment consists of 8 compute blade VMs, 1 memory blade VM, and 1 programmable switch.
 We used 100 Gbps link for all connections between VM and the switch; VMs are distributed over 4 compute servers and 1 memory server.
 - We enabled IO-MMU and used PCIe passthrough to attach NIC to VMs.

-### Notes
-- Since we used very huge memory traces (around 8 TB), simulator will take a few days to create a data point / log.
-Therefore, we also included sample output files from the simulator, so that you can quickly run analyzer scripts with the sample files to see the results.
-- To mitigate dependency and configuration complexicy (NIC drivers, IO-MMU anc VM setup), we are preparing VMs on CloudLab which can run *MIND*'s kernel.
-As the VM also contains *THIS* source code, you can pull the recent commit and build our own kernel on the VMs.

 ## Artifact evaulation instructions
 - *Update) When CloudLab experiment setup is ready (with a programmable switch), we will add CloudLab specific instructions and scripts.*